The Miner (film)

-The Miner (Rudar) is a 2017 Slovenian drama film directed by Hanna Antonina Wojcik Slak.
+The Miner (Rudar) is a 2017 Slovenian drama film directed by Hanna Slak.
 It was selected as the Slovenian entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.
 This film follows the true story of a miner, who discovers thousands of executed people in Barbara Pit massacre.

 Plot

 Alija discovers thousands of bodies of people executed during World War II in an abandoned mine.
 His employer, wanting to sell the mine, pressures him to keep quiet, but he risks his job by alerting police.